A Transformation Perspective on Marginal and Conditional Models: Discussion

 \section{Discussion}

 There is a difference between a marginal and a marginally interpretable model.
 A marginal model, for example defined by generalised estimation equations \citep{Zeger_Liang_1988}, does not specify the joint distribution.
 A marginally interpretable model is a model for the joint or conditional (given random effects) distribution from which one can infer the marginal distribution \citep{Lee_Nelder_2004}.
 The models proposed here follow the latter approach with the important distinctive feature that very simple expressions for the marginal distribution function are available.
 Thus, there is no need to apply numerical integration to the joint or conditional model formulation.
-In my view, model (\ref{fm:tm2}) is especially attractive because it allows the interpretation of scaled regression coefficients as marginal effects acting on the marginal predictive distribution in terms of a log-odds ratio or a log-hazard ratio, for example.
+In our view, model (\ref{fm:tm2}) is especially attractive because it allows the interpretation of scaled regression coefficients as marginal effects acting on the marginal predictive distribution in terms of a log-odds ratio or a log-hazard ratio, for example.
+The Gaussian copula approach for obtaining marginally interpretable models has gained some interest in the last years \citep{Zhang_Charalambous_Foster_2021,Masarotto_Varin_2012}, however, the simple framework of transformation models allows estimation for a wide range of responses without encountering computational burdens or challenges that other methods typically do.